PrestaShop/core-weekly-generator/README.md

  $ python ./core-weekly-generator.py 2019-08-05..2019-08-11 > my-core-weekly.md
  ```

- You need to do a bit of polishing (fill in the `[XXXX]` sections, reorder categories, repositories, put the full category names instead of TE or CO) before publishing the article.
+You need to do a bit of polishing (fill in the `[XXXX]` sections, fill in the week number and the date, rework some PR titles, put a project name for some repositories) before publishing the article.

- ## Next features to add

-- sort Core categories (first: CO then BO then FO then ...)
-- sort Core branches (first: develop then 1.x.y.z)